Actindo-AG/Documentation/Taxes/UserInterface/01b_DecisionMatrix.md

 - *Ship-to country*
 Country where the product is shipped to.

   - Click the drop down-list on the left to select a group of countries.
 As a group of countries, only the **EU - European Union** option is available.
 When selecting this option, the drop-down list on the right is locked.
-Leave it blank (**Any**) if you want to specify an individual country in the drop-down list on the right.
+Leave it blank (**Any**) if you want to specify an individual country.
+When selecting this option, the drop-down list on the right is unlocked.

   - Click the drop-down list on the right to select an individual country.
 All available countries in the system are displayed.